Koromix/rygel/src/attic/README.md

 # Authool

-Authtool can generate and check passwords, and can also create and check TOTP secrets and codes.
+Authtool can **generate and check passwords**, and can also **create and check TOTP secrets and codes**.
 It can also generate a valid QR code PNG file with a TOTP secret.

 # Empress

-Empress uses the compression algorithms implemented in libcc to provide simple single-file compression and decompression, and so far supports Zlib, Gzip, Brotli and LZ4.
+Empress uses the compression algorithms implemented in libcc to provide simple **single-file compression and decompression**, and so far supports Zlib, Gzip, Brotli and LZ4.

+Its main purpose is to be test the compression and decompression implementations against official tools.

 # Hodler

-Hodler is a simple and limited static-site builder that I use to generate the pages on [koromix.dev](https://koromix.dev/) and [goupile.fr](https://goupile.fr/) from Markdown files.
+Hodler is a simple and **limited static-site builder** that I use to generate the pages on [koromix.dev](https://koromix.dev/) and [demheter.fr](https://demheter.fr/) from Markdown files.

 # SeatSH